 We hope you, your families and friends are safe from the fires raging in various northern San Francisco Bay counties right now.
 The devastation can feel overwhelming to those who are personally affected by the fires.
 We want you to know that we’re thinking of you and our community during this difficult time.
-We’ll post again later in the week as the situation develops and when those affected are able to begin thinking about recovery.
+We’ll post

 On May 5, the California Supreme Court will hear argument in a case that has the potential to profoundly change the relationship between the insurer, its insured and the insured’s independent defense counsel under Civil Code section 2860.
 The case is Hartford Casualty Insurance Company v.
 J.R.
 Marketing, LLC, Case No. S211645.
 If Hartford convinces the Supreme Court to reverse the dismissal of its case, independent defense counsel may be exposed to claims for reimbursement of defense costs they’ve been paid by their client’s insurers.
 This would be a very unfortunate outcome, both for law firms and Section 2860’s independent counsel regime.